 by the OdPerinky

-This national initiative in Slovakia aims to raise awareness of ECD and advocate for systemic change through policy reform.
-The project seeks to enhance public understanding, mobilize 1,000 ambassadors for the “first 1,000 days,” and advocate for legislative reforms, sustainable funding, and coordinated care.
-It builds on the previous efforts of platform members such as the Carpathian Foundation, Cesta von, and SOCIA, all of which strive to make ECD a societal and political priority.
+This national initiative in Slovakia aimed to raise awareness of ECD and drive systemic change through policy reform.
+The project increased public understanding, mobilized 1,000 ambassadors for the “first 1,000 days,” and advocated for legislative reforms, sustainable funding, and coordinated care.
+Building on the work of platform members (Carpathian Foundation, Cesta von, and SOCIA), the initiative sought to make ECD a recognized societal and political priority.

 CREATING CONDITIONS FOR LONG-TERM PROVISION OF ECD IN SLOVAKIA